ZHANGneuro/Greebles_for_ANN/Greebles_for_ANN/README.md

 ### -Dataset and features:
-There are 2160 Greeble-like images, each of them has two features: `Toogit (T)` and `Vacso (V)`, which varies from 1 to 5 unit of length.
+There are 3253 Greeble-like images, each of them has two features: `Toogit (T)` and `Vacso (V)`, which varies from 0 to 2.7 unit of length relative to baseline greeble.
 The ratio of T & V (i.e. T/V) was represented by a point on sunbrust map with a center point defined at [3,3]. <br />
  <br />

 The Greebles were categorized into two 'families': `Family_1` & `Family_2` depending on the line orientation on the map that the point locates. <br /> <br />